ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R7]**	A CCSM utilized in a BPI MUST have one or more secure-by-construction or Verifiably Secure execution frameworks.

-See the glossary for a definition of Verifiably Secure and more details about CCSM supported execution frameworks in section 9.
+See the glossary for a definition of Verifiably Secure and more details about CCSM supported execution frameworks in section [9 Data Integrity and Transaction Completeness ](#9-data-integrity-and-transaction-completeness).

 # 3. Privacy
 CCSMs range in the level of privacy they support.
 One approach ensures that the contents of a CCSM transaction or storage are meaningless to parties not participating in an interaction.
 Another more stringent approach is to use a CCSM that precludes the accessibility of such information to non-participating parties.
 This standard sets the minimum requirement to the first approach, but the parties can agree to require that the BPI supports the second approach.